-WHY DO WE NEED A REFERRAL FROM THE ADHD FOUNDATION TO SEE YOU?
+WHY DO WE NEED A REFERRAL FROM THE ADHD FOUNDATION (AF) TO SEE YOU?

-Depending on the evidence gathered and complexity, and in most cases, I will then be able to give my opinion on diagnosis at the first appointment, followed by a summary report (my fee £275).
-Total cost £525.
-A more detailed report is available at an extra £100.
+Depending on the evidence gathered and complexity, and in most cases, I will then be able to give my opinion on diagnosis at the first appointment, followed by a summary report (my fee £350).
+Total cost to you £690.

 WE WOULD STILL LIKE TO SEE YOU FOR AN ADHD ASSESSMENT

-Without an ADHD Foundation referral, please contact me direct before booking an appointment.
-For an ADHD assessment likely cost will be based on:
+1. Without an ADHD Foundation (AF) referral, please contact me direct before booking an appointment.

 SHOULD MY CHILD SEE A PSYCHIATRIST OR AN ADULT SPECIALIST?